BSc(Hons) Digital Media

 You'll get help to find your placement and support throughout from our Placement Team and award-winning careers service.

-You can also go on subsidised trips to places including Transmediale in Berlin, the Royal College of Art interim show, The Hong Kong Design Institute, the World VR Congress and Mozilla fest so you can hear the latest industry ideas.
+We often run subsidised trips so you can hear the latest industry ideas.
+In the past these have included trips to Transmediale in Berlin, the Royal College of Art interim show, The Hong Kong Design Institute, the World VR Congress and Mozilla Festival.

 Learn, collaborate and get creative in our modern facilities.